Brain Health

 Q: What are the first signs of dementia?

-A: Early signs include forgetfulness, difficulty with familiar tasks, confusion, personality changes, and problems with communication.
+A: Early signs of Dementia include forgetfulness, difficulty with familiar tasks, confusion, personality changes, and problems with communication.

 Q: How is dementia diagnosed?